CAROL THEROUX (1930-2021)

 One of America's most admired painters of the Native American Indian, Carol Theroux is widely known for the sensitivity and authenticity of her work.
-Drawing inspiration from her own Cherokee heritage, she portrays the traditional values of Native American life, paying tribute to their noble past in her portraits, collectible plates, and Native American porcelain dolls.
+Drawing inspiration from her own Cherokee heritage, she portrayed the traditional values of Native American life, paying tribute to their noble past in her portraits, collectible plates, and Native American porcelain dolls.

 Her work can also be found in Leanin’ Tree’s special collection of Native American greeting cards.